There is one thing that is guaranteed to happen at every single wedding and that is the first moment the bride and groom glance at each other.

-Usually the only people to observe these moments are the the vicar or registrar and us photographers.
+Usually, the only people to observe these moments are the vicar or registrar and us photographers.

 This is from a wedding a shot recently at Gosfield Hall and the registrar had initially instructed me to take no photographs at all during the ceremony.

 I asked her why and she recited a tale about a photographer the previous week, at exactly the same venue, who had rather unceremoniously shouted “STOP – I missed the first kiss!
 Do it again”.

 Naturally, the registrar wasn’t very impressed and so, for her own peace of mind, she had decided to hold off on any photography during this ceremony.

 I actually understand that fully and don’t blame her but in this case, I showed her (rather, I asked her to listen to) the 100% silent shutter on my camera.